Ex-Man Utd Premier League winner jailed for 15 months

+LONDON, Feb 4 Arsenal manager Arsene Wenger said the title was Chelsea's to lose after his side were outclassed 3-1 by the Premier League leaders at Stamford Bridge on Saturday.

-Former Manchester United footballer and Premier League winner Ronnie Wallwork was jailed for 15 months Monday after pleading guilty to breaking up stolen car parts in a scrapyard, the Press Association reported.
+Dec 5 Former Manchester United soccer player and Premier League winner Ronnie Wallwork was jailed for 15 months on Monday after pleading guilty to breaking up stolen car parts in a scrapyard, the Press Association reported.

 Wallwork was named Manchester United Young Player of the Year in 1996 and gained enough first-team appearance to be awarded a Premier League winners medal in the 2000/2001 season.